 This scenic preserve that’s connected with the UNCW campus features a walking tail complete with pamphlets at the entrance, a collection of wild blooms, and a number of benches and outdoor classrooms where wildlife fans and birdwatchers can relax and enjoy the scene.

-Greenfield Park and Gardens (Wilmington)
+Greenfield Park and Lake (Wilmington)

-Expanding for 250 acres, the Greenfield Park and Gardens features roughly 5 miles of walking and biking trails that veer past pretty gardens and natural landscapes, as well as an on-site lake that’s perfect for paddlers of all varieties.
+Expanding for 250 acres, the Greenfield Park and Lake features roughly 5 miles of walking and biking trails that veer past pretty gardens and natural landscapes, as well as an on-site lake that’s perfect for paddlers of all varieties.

 Latimer House Museum and Gardens (Wilmington)